jquintanilla4/canva_banana/README.md

 ### Importing and Exporting

 **Session Snapshots**: Export your entire workspace (media, notes, annotations, settings) as a `.bcsnap` binary snapshot.
-Import snapshots from the file menu to restore previous sessions.
-Exporting a snapshot also starts autosave backups (restore from File -> Backups).
+Import snapshots from the file menu to restore a saved workspace state.
+Exporting a snapshot starts an autosave session and enables restore from `File -> Backups`.

 **Individual Media**: Export selected images, videos, or audio using the download action in the toolbar.